daviddavini/auto-grapher/README.md

 height="400" class="center">
 </p>

-Other parameters are available as global variables (for instance, setting do_numbers to True will cause the program to print numbers on top of the graph's nodes)
+Other parameters are available for specification as global variables (for instance, setting do_numbers to True will cause the program to print numbers on top of the graph's nodes).